in

 what to know before visiting a doctor in japan

 Need to visit a doctor in Japan?
-Here’s what to know before visiting a doctor in Japan!
+Here’s what to know before visiting a doctor in Japan as a tourist!
 All the important information you need before you step into a Japanese hospital or clinic!

 Getting sick can be worrying altogether, but that happening in a country you’re new to, in a place where you can’t communicate properly can be really taxing (literally also).